NorthernBlow/NorthernBlow/README.md

 ![Northern_Blow's github stats](https://github-readme-stats.vercel.app/api?username=NorthernBlow&theme=synthwave&show_icons=True)

-# Gonna fly, takin' my time, strip down to nothing
+## Gonna fly, taking my time, strip down to nothing
-# Gonna try, but there's no rest for the wicked
+## Gonna try, but there's no rest for the wicked

 <!--
 **NorthernBlow/NorthernBlow** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.